 - file extensions for OpenEdge ABL include p, cls and w

 - See also: sql, isbn

-- I have 50 facts about OpenEdge ABL. what would you like to know? email me and let me know how I can help.
+- Have a question about OpenEdge ABL not answered here?
+Email me and let me know how I can help.

 Example code from Linguist:

 Example code from Wikipedia:

 FOR EACH customer WHERE customer.custno = 14 EXCLUSIVE-LOCK: ASSIGN customer.salesman = 'Fred'.
 END.